lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-authentication-with-okta.md

 7. Set the `sign-out redirect URI` to your base URL, and append `/auth/logout` to the end of it (e.g. `https://accessmanager.lithnet.local/auth/logout`)
 8. Assign the appropriate users to the app and save the new app
 9. From the new app page, copy the `client ID` and `client secret` value for use later in the setup process
 10. Select `Directory` from the main menu bar, and select `Profile editor`.
-Find the `Lithnet Access Manager` app in the list, and click the `Profile` button
+Find the `Lithnet Access Manager` app in the list, and click the app name to open the profile editor.
-11. Click `Add attribute` and create a new attribute called `upn`, of data type `string`.
-Select both the `attribute required` and `User personal` check boxes
+11. Click `Add attribute` and create a new attribute with a display name and variable name of `upn`, of data type `string`.
+Select `attribute required` and select `personal` as the attribute type.
+Save the new attribute
 12. Click the `Mappings` button.
-Find the UPN value, and map it to the Okta attribute that contains the Active Directory UPN (e.g. aduser.userPrincipalName)
+Scroll down until you fine the `upn` attribute in the right hand app attributes column, and on the left side, select the Okta attribute that contains the Active Directory UPN (e.g. aduser.userPrincipalName).
+Change the arrow to `Apply mapping on user create and update`

 ## Configure Lithnet Access Manager